How to Generate PDF in ASP.NET Using C#

 • IronPDF can be used to extract images from a PDF document.

-• IronPDF allows us to add headers, footers, text, photos, bookmarks, watermarks, and more to our PDF file.
+• IronPDF allows to add headers, footers, text, photos, bookmarks, watermarks, and more to any PDF file.

-• IronPDF allows us to join and split pages in a new or existing document.
+• IronPDF allows you to join and split pages in a new or existing document.

-• We can convert PDF files into PDF objects without an Acrobat viewer.
+• The PDF files can be converted into PDF objects without an Acrobat viewer.

 • A PDF file can be created from a CSS file.